-Consult your doctor before breast-feeding.
-It is not known exactly if this medicine passes into breast milk.
+Consult your doctor before breastfeeding.
+It is not known precisely if this medicine passes into breast milk.

-Do not use it on other parts of the body unless directed by your doctor.
-Do not use this medication more often, do not apply more than directed, do not apply it to an irritated or sunburned scalp.
+Do not use it on other body parts unless directed by your doctor.
+Do not use this medication more often, do not apply it if more than directed, and do not apply it to an irritated or sunburned scalp.
 Doing so can cause the medication to be absorbed by the body and produce serious side effects.

 This document does not contain all possible drug interactions.
-Keep a list of all the products you use (including over-the-counter and non-prescription medicines and herbal products) and share it with your doctor and pharmacist.
+Keep a list of all your products (including over-the-counter and non-prescription medicines and herbal products) and share it with your doctor and pharmacist.

 Do not start, stop or change the dosage of any medication without your doctor’s approval.